SEO Framework Plugin – Best Settings, Full Setup and Configuration

 Social Title Settings

-Remove site title from generated social titles: Disable
+Remove site title from generated social titles: Enable

 It’s your choice to have the site title enable or disable when shared on any social media.